S E A R C H D V D B e a v e r

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Quincy Jones score sounds wonderfully supportive via the DTS-HD Master mono track at a modest 928 kbps.
 Moments are surprisingly crisp at times.
-There are no subtitles and my Momitsu has identified it as being a region 'A'-locked.
+There are no subtitles and my Momitsu has identified it as being a region FREE.

 Again, again,. again, no supplements - a truly bare-bones disc for a film that really deserves some discussion or even a commentary.

 October 10th, 2012

 About the Reviewer: Hello, fellow Beavers!
 I have been interested in film since I viewed a Chaplin festival on PBS when I was around 9 years old.
 I credit DVD with expanding my horizons to fill an almost ravenous desire to seek out new film experiences.
 I currently own approximately 9500 DVDs and have reviewed over 5000 myself.
 I appreciate my discussion Listserv for furthering my film education and inspiring me to continue running DVDBeaver.
 Plus a healthy thanks to those who donate and use our Amazon links.

 Although I never wanted to become one of those guys who